 Think of a character arc as a roller-coaster.
 This metaphor for unpredictability may be a little clichéd.
 Yet it captures that moment when, after the ‘clack, clack, clack’ of ascent, you reach a peak and there’s no getting off.
 You’re strapped in for high velocity turns and terrors.

 A great character arc has these qualities.
 It has velocity.
 Change happens.
 Not always at the same rate.
 Sometimes it’s a slow, clacking ascent.
 Sometimes it’s that brief, gut-wrenching pause before the hurtling descent.
+This is the moment when the protagonist faces their most difficult challenge.
 A point of no return, where your character fully commits to a plan, goal or route, creates focus for the story ahead.
 For a good, cohesive arc, focus not just on the first goal but characters’ end-goals, too.

 For Cinderella, the first goal is getting to the ball.
 The end goal is winning over the prince and thus finding love to replace her loveless home.
 Points of no return like this are powerful because they often involve emotional states such as fear, courage, or defiance.
 As readers we empathize, having experienced similar emotions ourselves.